Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 The Editorial Choice

-When I queried his usage, suggesting that that usage has derived from an error, he simply shrugged it off, implying that getting published and understood by the majority of readers is more important than historical accuracy of individual words.
+When I queried his usage, suggesting that that usage was derived from an error, he simply shrugged it off, implying that getting published and understood by the majority of readers is more important than historical accuracy of individual words.

 Gotera’s attitude, of course, sums up the attitude of most editors regarding this issue.
-Mind you, Gotera is also a poet, not just an editor, but in this case the editor’s hat sat more firmly than the poet’s, even though I would venture a guess that his pride of stature as poet far exceeds in his mind and soul that of editor.
+Mind you, Gotera is also a poet, not just an editor, but in this case the editor’s hat sat more firmly than the poet’s, even though I would venture to guess that his pride of stature as poet far exceeds in his mind and soul that of editor.

 Why I Prefer Rime, Not Rhyme